dave18/BubNext/README.md

 -------------------
 The source is designed to built using Visual Studio Code and SJASMPLUS.
 It should build as is.
 Optional Defines are:

-DEVBUILD  -  This should be left commented out (or set to 0) as it won't compile without certain binaries which are not included
+DEVBUILD  -  This should be left commented out (or set to 0) as it won't compile without certain binaries which are not included.

 DEFINE NEED_CODE_FOR_SUPER_BB - Set to 1 to disable Super Bubble Bobble until the appropriate code is entered on the Title Screen